-The concept of TYPO3 extensions
+The concepts behind TYPO3 extensions

-System extensions have the Composer type typo3-cms-framework
+System extensions deliver TYPO3 core functionality.
+They have the Composer type typo3-cms-framework.

-Below are the most important ones and what they provide:
+These are the most important ones:

 typo3/cms-core